Cultivators looking to supply the growing cannabis concentrates market should focus on premium cannabis genetics.

 Canopy Growth (NYSE:CGC,TSX:WEED), the world’s largest legal cannabis producer, is also taking on genetics management.
 “You can get more yield off of a plant if you can refine the genetics and that allows us to have more grams, more kilograms coming out of this place per year,” said Jordan Sinclair, Canopy Growth’s vice president of communications, during an interview at the company’s Tweed Farms operation.
 Beyond higher yields, a strong focus on genetics could also enable companies like Canopy and Chemistree to develop new proprietary strains as plants with quality genes are bred with one another to create new varieties.

 Whether for medical or recreational use, cannabis consumers in the legal markets expect consistency and quality.
-As a necessary input for concentrate products like tinctures and oils, high-quality flower is expected to remain in high demand as consumers embrace new concentrate products.
+As a necessary input for concentrate products like tinctures and oils, high-quality cannabis strains are expected to remain in high demand as consumers embrace new concentrate products.
 For licensed producers focusing on cultivation, quality genetics could provide the difference in a highly competitive marketplace.

 This INNSpired article is sponsored by Chemistree Technology (CSE:CHM,OTCQB:CHMJF).
 This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Chemistree Technology in order to help investors learn more about the company.
 Chemistree Technology is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.